 My wife and my mother were as stunned as I was.
 This was simply not an option.
 I was quick with them, and told them to stand down until Andi was in better shape.
-Mom said she’d tell Andi’s father, Tom.
+Mom said she would tell Andi’s father, Tom.

-I wasn’t gone for long when I got back to her room.
+I was not gone for long when I got back to her room.
 She was on her side in a fetal position.
 Staring.
 Just staring.
 Completely out of tears.
 I wanted to go to the hospital and rip his fucking head off.
 He was at my wedding the schmuck.

 I sat on the floor, my back to the bed so that my head was next to Andi’s.
 She was silent for a minute.

 “I don’t know why I didn’t see it.
 There must have been signs but I didn’t see anything.
 It was so good.”

 She paused.
 I brought my left arm up to rub her cheek.
 Her right hand grabbed it when she thought I was pulling it away.
 She kissed my hand and put it back on her cheek.
 I left it there.

 I knew I was there but not there.
 She was in a place alternating among the past, the present, and the future.

 “He always said I was all he ever wanted, all he could ever want.
 I did everything he asked me to do in bed and I loved it.
 I loved him.
 Why didn’t he love me?
 I did everything he wanted me to do.”

 She was again quiet.
 I turned and saw that her eyes were glazed over.